cmecmetrics/example_cmec_module/README.md

 The module is run via cmec-driver command line program ([code repository](https://github.com/cmecmetrics/cmec-driver)), which has its own [installation instructions](https://github.com/cmecmetrics/cmec-driver#installation).

 ## Environment
-This module depends on numpy, xarray, netcdf4, and matplotlib along with other modules from the Python standard library.
-An environment called '_CMEC_test_env' must be created which includes these packages.
+This module depends on the `xwmt` module.
+A conda environment called '_CMEC_xwmt_env' must be created which includes this package and its dependencies.

 A yaml file is provided with the source code to help create this environment:
-`conda env create -f test_env.yaml`
+`conda env create -f xwmt_env.yaml`

-## Create test data
+## Download test data
-A script is provided to generate a test data file of approximately 1 Mb in size.
+A script is provided to download a test data file of approximately 214 Mb in size.

 The command is:
 `python make_test_data.py model_directory`
 "model_directory" can be the name of any existing directory.
-A file called "test_data_set.nc" will be written under that directory.
+A file called "xwmt_test_data.nc" will be written under that directory.

 ## Register test module
 Activate an environment with cmec-driver installed.

-`cmec-driver register path/to/example_cmec_module/`
+`cmec-driver register path/to/cmec_xwmt/`

 ## Run test module
 Activate an environment with cmec-driver installed.
 If an output directory does not already exist, create one.
 Use the model_directory that contains the test data set from the "Create test data" section.

-`cmec-driver run model_directory/ output/ CMECTEST/C1 CMECTEST/C2`
+`cmec-driver run model_directory/ output/ XWMT/test_functional`

 Navigate into the "output" folder to view the results.
 Each configuration will produce an html page that can be viewed in a browser.

 ## License
-The CMEC example module is distributed under the terms of the BSD 3-Clause License.
+The xwmt CMEC module is distributed under the terms of the BSD 3-Clause License.

 LLNL-CODE-831161